-The Model Context Protocol (MCP) acts as the bridge that allows AI agents to exchange sensitive data, call critical APIs, and interact with proprietary tools.
-This highly dynamic, machine-to-machine exchange of context, the actual data payload, user intent, and environmental factors, is precisely what delivers business value, but it also represents a significant expansion of the security perimeter.
+The Model Context Protocol (MCP) acts as the bridge that allows AI agents to exchange sensitive data, call critical APIs and interact with proprietary tools.
+This dynamic, machine-to-machine exchange of context, the actual data payload, user intent and environmental factors, is what delivers business value, but it also represents a significant expansion of the security perimeter.

-In this environment, agents and servers are constantly exchanging sensitive contexts across multiple tools and APIs, making it impossible to rely on traditional, human-centric logging methods.
-Without robust and context-aware auditability, organizations are blind to misuse and compromise.
-It becomes impossible to know precisely which agent accessed what resource, when, and under what specific context (e.g., in response to which user prompt or task).
+In this environment, agents and servers are constantly exchanging sensitive contexts across multiple tools and APIs.
+Traditional, human-centric logging methods can’t keep up.
+Without thorough, context-aware auditability, organizations are blind to misuse and compromise.
+You lose the ability to know precisely which agent accessed what resource, when and under what specific context (e.g., in response to which user prompt or task).

 A strong auditing framework for MCP is non-negotiable for operationalizing AI safely.
-It serves three vital functions: providing irrefutable compliance evidence (for standards like SOC 2, ISO 27001, and GDPR); ensuring forensic visibility to trace the complete chain of events after an incident; and offering assurance for stakeholders that AI automation is both accountable and safe.
-You can’t secure what you can’t see—and in MCP, that visibility starts with auditing.
+Auditing provides strong compliance evidence for standards like SOC 2, ISO 27001 and GDPR.
+It ensures forensic visibility to trace the complete chain of events after an incident.
+And it gives stakeholders assurance that AI automation is both accountable and safe.
+You can’t secure what you can’t see, and in MCP, that visibility starts with auditing.

 The Unique Audit Challenge in MCP

 MCP introduces auditing complexities that traditional API logging simply can’t handle.
-Here are the fundamental challenges that change how you need to approach your audit trails:
+These challenges change how you need to approach your audit trails:

 Dynamic Contexts Require Deeper Inspection